Research Knowledge Base

 - Properly dispose of all DEA controlled substances.
 Permission to transfer controlled substances must be obtained from the DEA.
 Transfer responsibility of remaining materials and samples to other employees.

 - Properly dispose of all remaining hazardous waste.
-Contact Employee Health and Safety for assistance.
+Contact Environment, Health and Safety for assistance.

 - Remove warning stickers (such as stickers indicating the presence of radioactive materials) from areas to which they no longer apply.